 A new analysis has discovered that newborn babies who wear a hat are less prone to cry.
 The investigators behind the investigation discovered that the newborns who wore hats or caps slept longer, nursed less, and also were far more prone to have their moms go back for breastfeeding.
 This provides various health advantages to both the mom and the kid.

-This showed that babies feel more protected as soon as babies wear hats indoors or outdoors than the babies who do not wear hats.
+This showed that babies feel more protected as soon as babies wear socks and hats indoors or outdoors than the babies who do not wear hats.

 Protection From Sun Rays